 Water efficiency, on the other hand, aims to make the use of water sustainable to a broader extent.
 The idea is to both reduce unnecessary water consumption and make water consumption more sustainable by focusing on responsible solutions for the use and supply of water.

 In other words, water efficiency means reducing the water used by water functions without compromising the comfort and convenience of your water supply.
-Examples of solutions promoting long-term water efficiency are technology that measures water consumption, water-saving fittings and property environment certifications.
+Examples of solutions promoting long-term water efficiency are technology that measures water consumption, water-saving fittings and environmental certifications for properties.

 Correct water pressure levels.
-It's a significant and unnecessary waste of water when the supply is set at an excessive pressure level, which often happens in apartment buildings around the world.
-Water flows should be set at a level where water can flow smoothly to the highest floors and is still sustainable.
+It's a significant and unnecessary waste of water when the water supply is set at an excessive pressure level, which often happens in apartment buildings around the world.
+Flow rates should be set at a level where water can flow smoothly to the highest floors and is still sustainable.

 Water-saving water fittings and appliances.
-Water-saving shower heads and dual-flush toilets can save up to dozens of liters of water every day per end user.
+Measures like water-saving shower heads and dual-flush toilets can save up to dozens of liters of water every day per end user.

 Energy-efficient household appliances.
 An everyday example of water efficiency is to invest in technology that avoids wasting water, like low-water-use washing machines.